Yet another Israeli humanitarian mission improves lives in Africa!

 By: United with Israel Staff

-Dozens of pediatricians from Ethiopia and neighboring countries recently participated in an Israeli course which trained them to heal common pediatric orthopedic deformities.
+In November, Dozens of pediatricians from Ethiopia and neighboring countries participated in an Israeli course which trained them to heal common pediatric orthopedic deformities.

-Israel’s embassy in Nigeria last month opened a pediatric clinic for refugees at a displaced persons camp in the Federal Capital Territory (FCT) near Abuja to treat displaced children in need of primary care.
+Israel’s embassy in Nigeria in October opened a pediatric clinic for refugees at a displaced persons camp in the Federal Capital Territory (FCT) near Abuja to treat displaced children in need of primary care.

 In September, another delegation from Rambam Health Care Campus in Haifa gave an emergency medicine course to local doctors and nursing staff in the village of Nakuru, Kenya.

-The Rambam team taught their local counterparts CPR equipment maintenance, case-management techniques, basic and advanced resuscitation methods and how to use equipment they had never encountered before.
+The Rambam team taught their local counterparts CPR equipment maintenance, case-management techniques, basic and advanced resuscitation methods and how to use new, more advanced equipment.

-Israel has a long history of sharing its expertise with African countries, and has diverse aid operations deployed in several countries on the continent.
+Israel has a long history of sharing expertise with African countries, deploying aid operations in several countries on the continent.